Understanding Your Advisor's Designations

 We at WiserAdvisor have taken it upon ourselves to de-mystify some of the most commonly used designations, and hopefully answer the basic questions that you might have about what the designation means.
 We have also provided you with some helpful links to direct you to the organizations that confer each of them.
 Use the menus to jump to the particular designation, license or organization that you are interested in.

-WiserAdvisor strives to bring you the most comprehensive listing of qualified financial professionals on the internet.
+WiserAdvisor strives to bring you an extensive listing of pre-screened financial professionals on the internet.
 If you are interested in speaking with one of our professionals, please give us some brief information on our matching page.